CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/configuration-reference.md

 ### mtDNA

-mtDNA workflows consume BAMs from previous WES/WGS runs.
+mtDNA workflows consume BAMs from previous bundled Bash WES/WGS runs.
 They do not start from FASTQ files.

 ```yaml
 mode:            single